-Home » Business Email Etiquette Blog » Who Should You To: or Cc: in Business Email?
+Home » Business Email Etiquette Articles » Who Should You To: or Cc: in Business Email?

 Who Should You To: or Cc: in Business Email?

-Business Email To and Cc field proper use.
+To and Cc field proper use in Business Email.

-Have you ever wondered when to use the To: field versus the Cc: field in you business email communications?
-As with most things email etiquette your discretion comes into play.
-I know — I use that “d” word a lot.
+Have you ever wondered when to use the To: field versus the Cc: field in your business email communications?
+As with most things email etiquette, your discretion comes into play.
+(I know — I use that “d” word a lot.)

-As a general guideline, you want to use the To: field when you want to address several contacts, for the same reason, as a group.
-When a name is included in the To: field that indicates you are part of the discussion and your input is being solicited.
+As a general guideline, you want to use the To: field when you want to address several contacts for the same reason as a group.
+When a name is included in the To: field, it indicates you are part of the discussion and your input is being solicited.

 When to Use the Cc: Field vs. the To: Field

 The Cc: field is generally used to keep others informed.
-When a name is noted in the Cc: field they are primarily being kept in the loop (FYI).
+When names are noted in the Cc: field, they are primarily kept in the loop (FYI).
 There is no expectation of a reply being required.

-When you find your name in the Cc: field, know that your input is welcomed.
+When you find your name in the Cc: field, know your input is welcome.
 If you have something important to add to the conversation that needs to be pointed out, do so.

-However, in that case reply only to the sender and do NOT hit Reply to All.
-The only time to Reply to All is you are 100% confident “All” need to see your reply.
+However, in that case, reply only to the sender and do NOT hit Reply to All.
+The only time to Reply to All is if you are 100% confident “All” need to see your reply.
 If you are unsure, only reply to the sender.

 Cc: After the Fact?